 “The top 50 trip was the best holiday I’ve ever been on.
 It was great meeting people from all over the country and I’ve kept in touch with some.
 It was a real turning point for me – it was motivating and inspiring and it helped me feel even more connected with the business and with management.”

-Not long after the trip, Steve was encouraged to take a big step up into the role of manager of Aerocare’s Adelaide operations.
-It was a steep learning curve but luckily Steve says he has never questioned the support he has received from his managers at Aerocare.
+Not long after the trip, Steve was encouraged to take a big step up into the role of manager of Swissport’s Adelaide operations.
+It was a steep learning curve but luckily Steve says he has never questioned the support he has received from his managers at Swissport.

 Steve points out that while being a manager is not an easy job, if you can be flexible and go above and beyond, your efforts will be rewarded.

 Steve believes “sleep is for the weak” and between work and triathlons, there’s never a dull moment!

 Josie Holly Perrie believes it’s part of her job to provide a fun and happy workplace.
 “We can operate safely, give our passengers and clients everything they need and still have fun at work!”